Alaigbo Development Foundation (adf) On The Military Invasion Of Alaigbo

 - Since the planned invasion clearly infringes on the powers of the National Assembly, ADF shall call on the National Assembly to stand up and defend her Constitutional authority and integrity.
 And if the invasion and occupation proceeds as planned, the National Assembly shall be called upon to commence impeachment proceedings against Mr. President.

-- Call on civil societies, women and youth in Alaigboto engage in civil and peaceful demonstrations throughout Alaigbo in protest against the invasion.
+- Call on civil societies, women and youth in Alaigboto to engage in civil and peaceful demonstrations throughout Alaigbo in protest against the invasion.

 - Call on various Igbo groups, the traditional institution, the church and other elders of Igboland including OhanaezeNdigbo to raise their voices against the invasion of Alaigbo.